Most Probable Dynamics of the Single-Species with Allee Effect under Jump-diffusion Noise

 \section{Numerical results and its biological implications}

-In order to make the readers understand our results more better, we perform some numerical simulations to illustrate our theoretical results.
-The numerical simulations which are very useful in the study of real examples of population, are given by the following finite difference method \cite{Gao}.
-In the present section, we define bifurcation time as the time between the changes in number of maximal likely equilibrium states.
+In order to make the readers understand our results much better, we perform some numerical simulations to illustrate our theoretical results.
+Based on the finite difference method \cite{Gao}, the numerical simulations are very useful in the study of real examples of population.
+In the present section, we define the bifurcation time as the time between the changes in number of maximal likely equilibrium states.
 It is a time scale for the birth of a new most probable stable equilibrium state.
-We also show the intervals where there exist one or two maximal likely stable equilibrium states, the value of the equilibrium states, and the point where the number of metastable states of the stochastic single-species model.
-Since, the numerical solutions of a model depend on the values of all its deterministic parameters and noise intensities.
-Here, we discuss the effect of these parameters on the investigated system.
-For simplicity, we choose four maximum likely pathways together with the initial conditions.
-The initial conditions are selected in different intervals.
+We also show the intervals where there exist one or two maximal likely stable equilibrium states, the value of the equilibrium states, and the point where the number of metastable states of the stochastic single-species model \eqref{401} varies.
+Since the numerical solutions of a model depend on the values of all its deterministic parameters and noise intensities.
+Here, we discuss the effect of the parameters in Table \ref{P} on the investigated system \eqref{401}.
+For simplicity, we choose four maximum likely pathways together with the initial conditions selected in different intervals.

-While we plot the above Figures, we fix the deterministic parameters $s=1$,\, $\gamma_2=0.1$,\, $\gamma_3=2.67,$\, $\gamma_4=1/\gamma_3,$ the noise intensity $\epsilon=0.5,$ and the stability index $\alpha=1.5$.
+While we plot the above figures, we fix the deterministic parameters $s=1$,\, $\gamma_2=0.1$,\, $\gamma_3=2.67,$\, $\gamma_4=1/\gamma_3,$ the noise intensity $\epsilon=0.5,$ and the stability index $\alpha=1.5$.

-The potential function denoted by $U(X)$ in Figure \ref{de-pot-bif}(a) has two stable steady states $X_1$ and $X_3$, and an unstable steady state $X_2$ for $\beta <1.$ This function has a maximum value at the unstable equilibrium solution $X_2$.
+The potential function denoted by $U(X)$ in Fig. \ref{de-pot-bif}(a) has two stable steady states $X_1$ and $X_3$, and an unstable steady state $X_2$ for $\beta <1.$ This function has a maximum value at the unstable equilibrium solution $X_2$.
 At the stable fixed points $X_1$ and $X_3$, the potential function attains its minima.
-For the value of $\beta > 1,$ the system (\ref{42}) has only one equilibrium point, which is the trivial point $X_1=0$.
+For the value of $\beta > 1,$ the nonlinear system (\ref{42}) has only one equilibrium point, which is the trivial point $X_1=0$.

-In Figure \ref{de-pot-bif}(b), we plot the equilibrium states versus attack rate $\gamma_3$.
-For $\beta < 1$, there exist two stable equilibrium states $X_1$ and $X_3$ and one unstable equilibrium state $X_2.$ While $\beta >1$, $X_1 = 0$ is the only equilibrium state that is stable.
-Thus, the parameter $\beta=1$ is bifurcation parameter value.
+In Fig. \ref{de-pot-bif}(b), we sketch the equilibrium states versus attack rate $\gamma_3$.
+For $\beta < 1$, there exist two stable equilibrium states $X_1$ and $X_3$ and one unstable equilibrium state $X_2.$ While $\beta >1$, $X_1 = 0$ is the unique equilibrium state that is stable.
+Thus, the parameter $\beta=1$ is the bifurcation parameter value.